Welcome to Hartwick College!

 Oneonta, NY 13820 USA

 Practice your English (through conversation, correspondence, and reading) as much as possible before you leave home.
 All lectures and coursework will be in English except for upper level foreign language classes.
 There is no special English as a Second Language class at Hartwick College.
-If you experience difficulty understanding the course material, you should discuss any hardships you are encountering with the instructor/professor, visit The Loft to arrange for tutoring or un-timed testing, and/or contact the Writing Center for language and grammar assistance.
+If you experience difficulty understanding the course material, you should discuss any hardships you are encountering with the instructor/professor, visit the Center for Student Success to arrange for tutoring or un-timed testing, and/or contact the Writing Center for language and grammar assistance.
 Also, much of the work you will be required to complete for classes will be done on a computer.
 It will be helpful if you are familiar with computers and are able to type before you arrive.

 Oneonta experiences great seasonal variations in weather.